-The terms and conditions surrounding dash cams can complicate the insurance buying process as well.
+However, the terms and conditions surrounding dash cams can complicate the insurance buying process.

 It’s also just one factor insurers use to assess your risk and set your premium.
 Some may even see the camera itself as a risk, as it could attract thieves.

 When you get car insurance quotes with us, we don’t ask whether you have a dash cam.
 But even if you do use one, it’s a good idea to compare prices and find the best deal for your circumstances.